ACRRM/curriculum-docusaurus/docs/supervisors-and-training-posts/introduction.md

 title: Standards for Supervisors and Training Posts
 sidebar_label: Supervisors and Training Posts
 ---
+Australian College of Rural and Remote Medicine
+Level 2, 410 Queen Street
+GPO Box 2507
+Brisbane QLD 4001
+Ph: 07 3105 8200 Fax: 07 3105 8299
+Website: www.acrrm.org.au
+ABN: 12 078 081 848

+##### Copyright

+© 2020 Australian College of Rural and Remote Medicine.
+All rights reserved.
+No part of this document may be reproduced by any means or in any form without express permission in writing from the Australian College of Rural and Remote Medicine.

+##### Version 1.0/2020

+Date published: 	December 2020
+Date implemented: 	January 2021
+Date for review: 	December 2023

+*ACRRM acknowledges Australian Aboriginal People and Torres Strait Islander People as the first inhabitants of the nation.
+We respect the traditional owners of lands across Australia in which our members and staff work and live and pay respect to their elders past present and future.*

 ## Introduction

 These Standards apply to supervisors and training posts training registrars on the ACRRM Fellowship